leschenko/elasticsearch_autocomplete/README.md

 end
 ```

-If you wand to define settings and mapping for elasticsearch index yourselves
+If you wand to define settings and mapping for elasticsearch index yourselves:

 ```ruby
 class Product < ActiveRecord::Base